freesewing/markdown/dev/config/en.md

 ---
-path: /en/docs/developer/config
 title: Configuration
 ---
 This is about the pattern configuration file.
-Freesewing (the library) does not require configuration.
+FreeSewing (the library) does not require configuration.
-The configuration documented here is the configuration file for patterns built on top of freesewing.
+The configuration documented here is the configuration file for patterns built on top of FreeSewing.

-For run-time configuration, see [settings](/en/docs/developer/settings/).
+For run-time configuration, see [settings](/settings).

 ## name